euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Which means: Variable Y follows a poisson distribution with $\lambda = 4$.

 For this type of distributions, it applies:
-1. Requires to know how often an
+1. Requires to know how often an event occurs for an specific period of time or distance.
+	- E.g. A firefly might light up 3 times in 10 seconds.
+A poisson distribution could be used to determine how likely it is to light up 8 times during a 20 seconds interval.